 Unit 1:- Statics

-Conditions of equilibrium, concept of free body diagram, methods of moments and solution to engineering problems.
+Conditions of equilibrium, the concept of free body diagram, methods of moments and solution to engineering problems.
 Friction : Static friction, ladder friction, problems with friction, Belt friction and screw jack, force analysis of plane trusses ( method of joint, method of sections, plane frames, methods of members), Parallel forces in a plane, Centre of parallel forces, Pappus Guldinus theorems, MI of plane figures, parallel axis theorem, perpendicular axis theorem, Polar MI, Principle of virtual work for a single particle, rigid bodies, ideal systems and constrained bodies.

 Unit 2: Dynamics